truedat101/campsynthesis/campsynthesis.neuromoda.me/content/_index.md

 based in Fukuoka, Osaka, SF, Silicon Valley, OR, and Las Vegas

 ---

-# Call To Action

-1) Join Camp Synthesis
-2) -or- Create Your Own Camp (happy to advise on this)
-3) -or- Join Palinka Lounge (our sister camp)

----

 ## About: Camp Synthesis

 This is the camp.
 We are placed at B and 5:45.
 The Camp has a Japanese theme, focused on Sushi, Sake, and Synths.
 We have DJ decks and sound.
 We have some synths.
 We run public food and bar events.
 We have a group from Osaka in camp.

 Looking for: